Opened 12 years ago

 simulation command-line arguments have changed

-Reported by: janssen Owned by: lochel
+Reported by: Bill Janssen Owned by: Lennart Ochel

 Priority: normal Milestone: 1.9.0